Dwiib/clnix/README.md

 ### Implementations

-For each implementation we support (currently only SBCL), there is an appropriately-named package.
+For each implementation we support, there is an appropriately-named package.

 ```
 nix-repl> sbcl = outputs.packages.aarch64-linux.sbcl